CORPORATE SOCIAL RESPONSIBILITY POLICY

 All Protected Disclosures should be addressed to the Vigilance Officer of the Company or to the Chairman of the Audit Committee, in exceptional cases.
 Exceptional cases may be, including but not limited to, insider trading, violation of human rights, sexual harassment etc.

-The contact details of the Vigilance Officer and the Chairman of the Audit Committee are as under:-
+The contact details of the key persons who oversee the Vigil/PoR Matters are as under:-

 Mr. Ram Kumar Choudhury

 Plot No- 150, Sector- 44, Gurgaon, Haryana – 122003, India

 In order to protect the identity of the Whistleblower, the Company will not issue any acknowledgement to Whistleblower and they are advised neither to write their name / address on the envelope nor enter into any further correspondence with the Investigating Officer.